This post may contain affiliate links. See our disclosure policy.

 - Use whole milk for this recipe, if you like really creamy hot chocolate.
 We usually have skim or 1% around the house, but for this recipe I splurge on whole milk for an extra creamy treat.
 Everything in moderation, right?

-- Start with just a pinch of cayenne pepper and add more to taste.
+- Start with just a pinch of cayenne pepper or chili powder and add more to taste.
 My husband likes it more mild, so I add extra cayenne to my mug after serving.

 - Don’t forget the whipped cream on top!
 Add extra shavings of semi-sweet or Mexican chocolate on top for garnish if you like.